Apologies, my tens of readers for for late posting; extra busy at the moment.

 Fanaka began flapping again, though this time he was aware of it.
 He wished Nalda was there.
 She always calmed his panic attacks – usually by glaring at him so hard that he passed through 'panic' and into 'paralysed with terror'.
 Sometimes you have to be cruel to be kind.

 But instead of his sweetheart's loving death-stare, he found himself stumbling over something small and soft.
-He righted himself and looked down, to see a pink cat – which, for some reason, was dressed in the collar and cuffs of a dress shirt.
+He righted himself and looked down, to see a pink cat – which, for some reason, was dressed in the collar and cuffs of a dress shirt, but without the shirt.

 "Do you mind?" the animal said.
 "I am appreciating this work of sculpture.
 Art, even!"